mozilla/addons-frontend/README.md

 };
 ````

-When you start up your front-end discover pane server, it will now apply
+When you start up your front-end Discovery Pane server, it will now apply
 overrides from your local configuration file:

-    npm run dev:disco
+    yarn dev:disco

 Consult the
 [config file loading order docs](https://github.com/lorenwest/node-config/wiki/Configuration-Files#file-load-order)